praisenter/manual.praisenter.github.io/pages/library.md

 - The date created / modified
 - Ability to add/remove tags

-> Some file types like video have the ability to preview them.
+> **NOTE**: Some file types like video have the ability to preview them.
 Be careful when previewing content with audio if you have your computer audio output on.

 ![Library video preview]({{ page.relpath }}assets/img/library-preview-video.png){: .rounded .img-fluid}